mvac7/SDCC_PT3player_Lib/README.md

 ### History of versions:
-- 1.1 (27/05/2019) <<current version>> Adaptation to SDCC of asMSX version by SapphiRe.
+- 1.1 (28/05/2019) <current version> Adaptation to SDCC of asMSX version by SapphiRe.
 - 1.0 (21/10/2016) Adaptation to SDCC of the ROM version by Kun.

 ## 1. Introduction

-Adaptation of the PT3 Player to be used in software development in C (SDCC).
+Adaptation of the Vortex Tracker II PT3 Player for MSX to be used in software development in C (SDCC).

 Allows access to player variables.

-To allow to assign a Note Table externally, we have it in RAM.
+As there are four tables of notes available in Vortex Tracker, this must be assigned externally, copying to the space reserved in the variable NoteTable.
+The four tables are included in files <PT3player_NoteTableN.h>

 Include an example application for testing and learning purposes.